tomato-data/DataScience-Journey/plotly/README.md

 # Plotly Visualization Repository

-This repository contains Jupyter notebooks focused on data visualization techniques using the Plotly library in Python.
+This repository contains Jupyter notebooks from the book [**"Interactive Data Visualization with Plotly in R & Python"**](https://m.yes24.com/Goods/Detail/123706075).
+The contents of the book focuses on data visualization techniques using the Plotly library in Python.
 The notebooks are designed to help users understand and apply various visualization methods to present data effectively.
+The datasets used in these notebooks, as well as in the accompanying book, can be found at the following link: [Data Repository](https://2stndard.tistory.com/notice/174).

 ## Contents